SwiftKitz/Notificationz/README.md

 ## Getting Started

 **IMPORTANT**: Kitz repos fully embrace Swift 3.0 and all the changes it brought.
-You should use `v1.0.0` if your still using Swift 2.x.
+You should use `v1.0.0` if you are still using Swift 2.x.

 ### Carthage